rudashi/stringable/docs/methods.md

 // 'foo-bar'
 ```
 ### lcfirst
-The `lcfirst` method returns the given string with the first character lowercased:
+The `lcfirst` method returns the given string with the first character lowercase:
 ```js
 Stringable.of('Foo Bar').lcfirst();